Sydney-Informatics-Hub/nextflow-hpc-workshop/README.md

   -  Have access to HPC systems (e.g., institutional, national, or cloud-based clusters)
   -  Have run simple Nextflow pipelines, typically in a one-sample-per-run or manual scripting context
   -  Are now looking to scale up their workflows, optimise performance, and apply best practices for HPC environments

 ## Pre-requisites
 -  Completed the “Hello Nextflow” workshop, or have equivalent experience (e.g. basic understanding of how to create and run a Nextflow pipeline)
--  Basic command like skills:
+-  Basic command line skills:
     -  Navigating directories and manipulating files
     -  Working knowledge of how to run bash scripts and interpret terminal output
 -  Familiarity with concepts like multi-sample processing and reproducible analysis (e.g. containers)